Tips for running in the cold + what to wear running when it’s cold outside

 My earband and beanie are fleece.
 Fleece is cheap and pulls moisture away relatively well.
 If you’re running in really cold temps, you should probably spend money on a good, technical material beanie.

 5. WARM UP ON A TREADMILL.
-If it’s really cold, sometimes I’ll go to the gym to run on the treadmill for the first mile, then layer up and head out for the rest of my run.
+If it’s really cold for my outdoor run, sometimes I’ll go to the gym to run on the treadmill for the first mile, then layer up and head out for the rest of my run.

 6. REMOVE YOUR WORKOUT CLOTHES IMMEDIATELY AFTER YOUR RUN.
 Your clothes will still get sweaty, even if it’s technical gear, and you don’t want to stay in wet clothing as your body temperatures starts to come down after your run.
 Helloooo beginning stages of hypothermia.
 Trust me – I know from experience.